-In this video and post, I will teach you how to demonstrate SFARP.
+In this lesson, I will teach you how to demonstrate SFARP.
 To use the proper terminology, from the Australian WHS Act, how to eliminate or minimize risks so far as is reasonably practicable.
 (The Act never uses the acronym SFARP or SFAIRP, but everyone else does.)

 Learning Objectives: How to Demonstrate SFARP